8HoLoN/prime-numbers/README.md

 ![](prime_2.svg)

-* With 2 elements in the first set (but an unique ν function defintion).
+* With 2 elements in the first set (more elegant with an unique ν function definition).

 ![](prime_23.svg)